-You, and you alone, are responsible for your behavior while you are in Hanover.
-We expect that all attendees will behave appropriately, and show respect for Dartmouth College rules, buildings, faculty, students, and staff.
-By attending this event you agree to honor Dartmouth Policy, as well as New Hampshire state and federal law.
+You, and you alone, are responsible for your behavior while you are in Cambridge.
+We expect that all attendees will behave appropriately, and show respect for Harvard University rules, buildings, faculty, students, and staff.
+By attending this event you agree to honor Harvard Policy, as well as Massachusetts state and federal law.
 Drug and under-age alcohol use will not be permitted during the conference.
 Any student found violating the law will be forced to leave the conference, and could potentially face legal action.
 Your home school may also be notified of your actions.
-Students who become ill during the conference will be transported to Dartmouth Hitchcock Medical Center.
+Students who become ill during the conference will be transported to Mount Auburn Hospital.
 All attendees will have access to this local hospital if in need.
 Note also that we are required to call Emergency Medical Services (EMS) if students show severe levels of intoxication, or other substance abuse.
 If you require medical services, you will be personally responsible for all expenses incurred, and we will contact your Emergency Contact immediately.
 All attendees should bring insurance cards and some form of identification with them to the conference.
 We want everyone to have the best time possible, and hope that you all contribute to making this year's IvyQ a safe and positive experience!

 Cambridge, Massachusetts 02138 USA